Stocks dig in near record highs ahead of U.S. payrolls

-Chipmakers were a bright spot, with ASML Holding up 1% after Micron Technology Inc said it plans to start using ASML EUV machines in production in 2024.
-ASM International rose 1.35% as it forecast higher order intake in the second quarter.
+Chipmakers were a bright spot, with ASML Holding (ASML.AS) up 1% after Micron Technology Inc (MU.O) said it plans to start using ASML EUV machines in production in 2024.
+ASM International (ASMI.AS) rose 1.35% as it forecast higher order intake in the second quarter.

 "The market is generally nervous with equity prices like the S&P500 being up at all-time highs, and there's a general sense of there is a pullback coming, but when is it going to be and what's the catalyst," said Giles Coghlan, chief currency analyst at HYCM.